-Siblings Ian, Eric and Brittany Hollies grew up listening to their parents record collection featuring James Taylor, Cat Stevens, Fleetwood Mac and Paul Simon.
-Ian and Eric began writing songs together and their younger sister's brassy voice belted out the tunes.
-After years of fine-tuning their talents, the group asked singer Elizabeth Hopkins, a close friend to join them as well as drummer Mike McKee and bassist Grant Emerson.
+Siblings Ian, Eric and Brittany Hollies grew up listening to their parents' record collection, which contained James Taylor, Cat Stevens, Fleetwood Mac and Paul Simon.
+The trio began writing songs together, and Brittany belted out the tunes in a brassy voice.
+They were eventually joined by their friend Elizabeth Hopkins, a singer, as well as drummer Mike McKee and bassist Grant Emerson.